OpenSees/OpenSeesDocumentation/source/user/manual/model/trigTimeSeries.rst

 Trig TimeSeries
 ^^^^^^^^^^^^^^^

-This command is used to construct a TimeSeries object in which the load factor is some trigonemtric function of the time in the domain :math:`\lambda = f(t) = \begin{cases}
+This command is used to construct a TimeSeries object in which the load factor is some trigonometric function of the time in the domain :math:`\lambda = f(t) = \begin{cases}
 \text{cFactor} * sin (\frac{2.0 \Pi (t-tStart)}{\text{period}} + \text{shift}), &\text{tStart} <= t <= \text{tFinish}\\
 \text{0.0}, &\text{otherwise}\\
 \end{cases}`